mdn/content/files/en-us/web/css/display/multi-keyword_syntax_of_display/index.md

 {{CSSRef}}

-[CSS Display Module Level 3](https://drafts.csswg.org/css-display/) introduced a multi-keyword syntax for the values you can use with a CSS [`display`](/en-US/docs/Web/CSS/display) property.
+The [CSS display module](/en-US/docs/Web/CSS/CSS_display) defines a multi-keyword syntax for the CSS [`display`](/en-US/docs/Web/CSS/display) property.
 This guide explains the multi-keyword syntax.

 > **Note:** multi-keyword syntax may also be referred to as "two-value syntax" or "multi-value syntax."